 The museum stands one block East to the Loop, making it accessible via “L” train system.

-The Red and Blue lines stop underground at Monroe, some blocks away.
+The Red and Blue lines stop underground at Monroe Station, some blocks away.

 Art Institute Chicago parking

-Valet Parking service is available at the Modern Wing entrance from 10:30 am every day at 28 dollars per car.
+Valet Parking service is available at the Modern Wing entrance from 10:30 am to 5 pm, at 28 dollars per car.

 However, if you prefer to park yourself, you have several parking options.